FelipeCostaBR/ie_coding_challenge/README.md

 # Code-Challenge-1

+### Technology
+- Javascript/ NodeJs

 ### dependecies

 - prompt-sync is a dependency of this program.

 run *npm install* in the terminal

+### how to execute this program

+after clone this repository go inside of the project and execute in the terminal
+* node script.js

 Code problem details: